abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

 # Build an application from template

-Goal: Build your own application image from template container image.
+Goal: Build a custom abcdesktop.io application image by extending an existing template container image.

 abcdesktop uses container image format with some labels to describe an application.

 ## Requirements

-- your own public or private container registry.
+- Your own public or private container registry.
 - `nodejs` installed on your host.
-- `docker` command line to build container image.
+- `docker` command-line tool installed to build container images.
-- `wget` command line installed.
+- `wget` command-line tool installed.

 ## Build your own application image

-The new image is the game 2048.
+In this example, the new application image packages the `2048` game.

-Create a directory named `build`, and create a directory `icons` inside build
+Create a directory named `build`, and create a directory `icons` inside it:

 ```
 mkdir -p build/icons
 cd build
 ```

-To build your own image create first a json file.
+To build your own image, first create a JSON descriptor file.

-Create a json file named `applist.json`, inside build directory, and add the content to the json file.
+Create a file named `applist.json` inside the `build` directory with the following content:

 ```
 [